Kombucha, one of the healthiest drinks in the world?

-It is not difficult but you need some space where the pot can stay undisturbed.
+It is not difficult, but you need some space where the pot can stay undisturbed.
 As it ferments you will smell it, so chose the place carefully to prevent anyone from disturbing the fermenting container.
 I have it standing on a windowsill in the kitchen.

 You will need a glass container which is big enough to allow the Kombucha to grow.
 I chose a big glass salad bowl.
 You will need to make tea, take black, green, or white tea.
 I have always used black tea.
 Take care to use loose tea and organic.
 After making the tea, you add a certain amount of white sugar and let the tea cool off.

 You leave it standing between 3 to 30 days (I would leave it standing for 14 days.)
-The tea will ferment and the Scoby will multiply making a baby on top.
-When all is ready you can separate the mother from the baby and continue with 2 bowls.
+The tea will ferment and the Scoby will multiply, making a baby on top.
+When all is ready, you can separate the mother from the baby and continue with 2 bowls.
 You pass the liquid through a sieve into a bottle which you keep in the fridge.
 Drink at least 1 glass a day.

 Kombucha has been used with animals.
 A trial with sheep and calves was successful in 100% of the cases when Kombucha drops were given in case of diarrhea.
 With healthy animals, it also had a positive effect.
 A growth increase of 15% was noted.

 If you want to drink Kombucha, make it yourself.
 You need a glass bowl and a stainless steel pot for cooking the tea.
 Everything has to be really clean.
 The mother has to be healthy, no black spots or mold otherwise it could harm your health.
-The temperature has to be constant to get good results.
+The temperature has to be constant to get excellent results.
 Drinking this tea is a lot more healthy than buying canned juices or soda pops.

-Source: Ocean Robbins, Food Revolution Network, November 14, 2018, and Harald Tietze author of the book Kombucha, The miracle Fungus.
+Source: Ocean Robbins, Food Revolution Network, November 14, 2018, and Harald Tietze, author of the book Kombucha, The miracle Fungus.

 Photo Source: Pixabay